Persevering

 1. Postpone the task, for whatever reason.

-2. Feel shame about the task, continue postponing to avoid feeling shame.
+2. Feel shame about the task and postpone everything to avoid feeling that shame.

 3. Continue until you’ve legitimately failed a deadline.